nesvand/advent-of-code-typescript-starter/README.md

 ## Config

-You can configure the automatic input download from the Advent of Code session token.
+You can configure the automatic input download from Advent of Code by using your session token.

-For dowload the inputs from web, you needs to set the environment var `AOC_SESSION`.
+To download the inputs from web, you need to set the environment var `AOC_SESSION`.
 You can to get the session token from the cookie web browser.

 Also can you set the `AOC_YEAR` to select a certain year.

 (It is not mandatory use the `AOC_YEAR`, the `npm run gen` can get the year automatically)

 You can set an `.env` file with these variables.